Saturday, April 27, 2024

 During my Covid years, I wrote the best book ever.
 I'm proud of it, but guess what?
 It's been out thirty times, and no one has ever wanted to look at it.
 It didn't hit readers like WOW!
 It hit me like that, though.
 So this is the time in my life when I say I am proud of myself.
 I am proud of my hard work.
 I am proud of my willingness to pivot, try new things, reinvent myself, and launch into the great unknown.
 I'm still squeezing in a bit of writing here and there.
 Who knows what will fly out of this imagination?

-I hope that you celebrate your amazingness this week.
-I hope that you do what you love.
+I hope that you celebrate your amazingness this week and do what you love.
 And if you can't right now, I hope you stop kicking yourself.
-You are paying the bills.
-Or you are trying.
+You are paying the bills—or you are trying.
 This makes you the hero of your own story.

 A quote for your pocket: